ucbrise/flor/CIDR.md

 [Pause for transition]

-Now that we've covered basic experiment logging, let me show you one of FlorDB's most powerful features: hindsight logging...

 ## Hindsight Logging

-Let me introduce you to one of FlorDB's most distinctive capabilities: hindsight logging - (which is) the ability to add logging statements after your experiments have run.
+Now that we've covered basic experiment logging, let me introduce you to one of FlorDB's most distinctive capabilities: hindsight logging - (which is) the ability to add logging statements after your experiments have run.

 It's particularly useful when you realize you need to track something you didn't think of initially.

 Let me walk you through a practical example.

 First, let's use a sample repository to demonstrate this.

 You can get it by running:

 ```bash
 git clone https://github.com/rlnsanz/ml_tutorial.git